 They were almost extinct around the first wartime; they eventually created a comeback and are well off these days.
 (UKC) United Kennel Club started registering the German Spitz in 2006.

-The German dog is an active dog who likes to please the family and be the center of attention.
+The German dog is an active dog who likes to please the family and center of attention.
 They’re vocal so that they may bark around people they do not recognize.
 They’re alert watchdog.

 The German spitz additionally has a high prey drive.
 The dog is maybe intelligent, watchful, and curious.
 The dogs are going to play happily with the other’s dog.